 In all cases, the applicant must complete the following requirements:

-- An application for a change of sex designation; and
+- An application for a Change of Name or Change of Sex Indicator Application Form; and

 The above requirements, along with the prescribed fees must be submitted to Vital Statistics in person, via mail or fax.